OfficeDev/outlook-dev-docs/docs/actionable-messages/auto-invoke.md

 ## Implementing the Web API

-The URL specified in the `autoInvokeAction` must accept POST requests and should return a `200 OK` status and an Adaptive Card JSON payload.
+The URL specified in the `autoInvokeAction` must accept POST requests.
+The contents of the `body` property within the `autoInvoke` is sent to the endpoint, and a JWT is sent in the `Authorization` header as specified [here](security-requirements.md#verifying-that-requests-come-from-microsoft).
+The URL should return a `200 OK` status and an Adaptive Card JSON payload in a timely fashion.
+Long-running requests will be terminated by the client.
 The Adaptive Card returned will completely replace the existing card in the email message.
-If the URL returns an error, the existing card will continue to display.
+If the URL returns an error or times out, the existing card will continue to display.

 ## Example approval scenario